-If your irrigation system is operating during or shortly after a rain event -- your irrigation controller is helping you spend your money on things you don't really need.
+If your irrigation system is operating during or shortly after a rain event, your irrigation controller is helping you spend money on things you really don't need.
 The simple fix is to install a rain sensor.

 These instructions are specifically for testing a cork-disc rain sensor.
 If you have another type, please check with the manufacturer for specific instructions about testing it.